netdata/kernel-collector/README.md

 ## Releasing

-To release a new version and create a Github Release; create a Git tag like so:
+To release a new version and create a Github Release:

+1. Create a Git tag like so:

 ```sh
 $ TAG="v0.0.1"; git tag -a -s -m "Release ${TAG}" "${TAG}" && git push origin "${TAG}"